-The Limestone Coast and South West Victoria have a diversity of agriculture and forestry-based activities, including dairy, grains, cattle, sheep, horticulture, and viticulture.
+The Limestone Coast and South West Victoria have a diversity of agriculture and forestry based activities, including dairy, grains, cattle, sheep, horticulture and viticulture.
 Currently these commodities are transported by road between South Australia and Victoria.

-The Commonwealth Scientific Industrial & Research Organisation (CSIRO) has assessed the current supply chains to estimate road and rail transport costs for each commodity in this catchment.
+The Commonwealth Scientific Industrial & Research Organisation (CSIRO) is assessing the current supply chains to estimate road and rail transport costs for each commodity in this catchment.
+The study will identify the commodities and supply chain paths that would benefit from the rail line reinstatement, along with the transport cost savings by using rail.